smoke-you/pyLiveKML/README.md

 | Re-doing all code documentation. | Mostly Done |
 | Verification that all of the classes actually *work*.<br>See the [test log](https://github.com/smoke-you/pyLiveKML/blob/main/test_log.md). | Underway |

-## Work in Progress

-The `Schema`, and hence `Track` and `MultiTrack` classes, should not be relied upon as yet.
-Further, no attempt has yet been made to implement `ExtendedData`.
-All of these require additional work that I will carry out as time permits.

 ## Changes from version 0

 This is a major revision.
 Code relying upon pyLiveKML v0.0.x will almost certainly need to be re-written to incorporate the changes, particularly around imports.